 2. Please explain what licenses and certifications you hold.

 This question will help you to understand exactly what type of advisor you are meeting with.
 As I mentioned above, it’s entirely possible that your advisor has multiple licenses and certifications, which means that they may be governed by several regulatory agencies.

 If you only ask one question during your interview of potential advisors, make it this one.
 Understanding precisely how any one advisor will be paid will allow you to compare her with others that you interview.
 In addition, asking this question can really head off potential scammers, since someone who sees you as a mark will not want you to know how she is paid.

 4. What is your investment philosophy?
 What strategies do you use?

 These are good questions to ask even if you are not sure of your own investment philosophy and strategies.
-Your potential adviser should be able to explain what he considers to be important in investing, and based upon his answer, you might find yourself nodding your head or thinking it’s time to move on to another candidate.
-If any aspect of the adviser’s answer to this question is unclear, ask for clarification.
+Your potential advisor should be able to explain what he considers to be important in investing, and based upon his answer, you might find yourself nodding your head or thinking it’s time to move on to another candidate.
+If any aspect of the advisor’s answer to this question is unclear, ask for clarification.
 Better to feel foolish asking questions than feel foolish by losing your shirt.

 5. Describe your ideal client.

 If you’ve found the right advisor, you’ll hear a description that sounds remarkably like you.
 If you are unlike every other client among your advisor’s customers, it’s unlikely he’ll be able to serve your needs well.

 Some advisors focus on investments to help new workers start to build their nest egg, others help their clients with college planning, and still others earn their bread-and-butter on planning for the transition to retirement.
 While a soon-to-be retiree working with an advisor who is more geared toward helping young professionals start saving for retirement is not as big a mismatch as going to your dentist for a broken arm, there is no need to settle for an advisor who doesn’t specialize in your needs.